 ![]() Dr. Terri L. Weaver

 Dr. Weaver is the director of the Violence and Traumatic Stress Laboratory.
 Her work broadly focuses on the inter-relationships among interpersonal violence, and physical and mental health sequelae.
 Her research frequently draws upon interdisciplinary approaches and she often collaborates with other healthcare professionals, including those in family medicine, pediatrics, otolarygology and public health.
 She is particularly interested in studying posttraumatic stress disorder, body image disturbance, depression and substance use disorders as mental health outcomes associated with intimate partner violence.
 She enjoys working with the team of graduate and undergraduate trainees in her lab and believes that projects are always better with a team-based approach.
 In her time away from work, she enjoys running, yoga, gardening, house projects and spending time with her family.
-Dr. Weaver can be reached at terri.weaver@health.slu.edu. ![]() Melissa Copeland
+Dr. Weaver can be reached at [email protected]. ![]() Kaitlyn McCarthy

-Jacob is currently a third-year student in the Clinical Psychology Ph.D. program at SLU.
+Jacob is currently a fifth-year student in the Clinical Psychology Ph.D. program at SLU.
 He grew up in Minnesota before moving to North Carolina, where he received his B.S. in Psychology from the University of North Carolina – Chapel Hill.
 His undergraduate research focused on anxiety symptomology, spider phobia treatment, and body dysmorphia.
 After graduating, Jacob went on to work for Center for Anxiety, an outpatient mental health clinic in New York, where he served as a patient care coordinator.
 His research interests include examining trauma-related body image, post-traumatic cognitions, and sexual assault prevention and intervention efforts.
 Currently, Jacob is researching ways in which the process of grooming impacts survivor mental health sequalae, particularly body image concerns.
-Jacob can be reached at: jacob.arett@health.slu.edu. |
+Jacob can be reached at: [email protected]. |

 Rachel Hawk